-Many current phones from Samsung, Motorola, Huawei and other big name handset makers include 2K displays now as standard.
+Many phones from Samsung, Motorola, Huawei and other big name handset manufacturers include 2K displays as the standard nowadays.

 You can probably see where this is going.
 Like 2K, the 4K name comes from the larger of the two pixel measurements, which are, technically speaking, 4096 pixels in 4K and only 3840 pixels in Ultra HD.
 So while these two terms are often used interchangeably, they are actually a little bit different.

 Ultra HD is 3860 x 2160 pixels and 4K is 4096 x 2160.
 Both definitions frequently get shortened to 2160p and the pixel difference is relatively marginal, but there is a difference.
 One of the first handsets to launch with a '4K' display was Sony's Xperia Z5 Premium, which offered Ultra HD resolution on a 5.5-inch screen.

 Sony refers to this display as 4K, but it actually uses the smaller measurement of Ultra HD, not "real" 4K definition.
 Nevertheless, the Z5 Premium has a pixel density of 806 ppi – far beyond what many smartphones offer, and beyond what many people would say is necessary.

 While smartphone screens keep getting bigger, there hasn't been a race to 4K from handset makers that we might have expected a year ago.
 As it stands, Sony still dominates with the Xperia Z5 Premium and XZ Premium.